Ekhwatenge/funding-trends-analysis/README.md

 # Funding Trends Analysis

 This repository contains the code and data to analyze incoming funding trends for various projects, focusing on source organizations, countries, and project types.
-The analysis was conducted using R, and the results aim to provide insights into global contributions and sectoral funding allocations for the year 2024.
+The analysis was conducted using R, and the results provides insights into global contributions and sectoral funding allocations for the year 2024.

 ## Table of Contents
 - [Data](#data)